LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.73.1
+*Released*: 2 July 2020
+* Adjust LookupSelectInput to protect against loading the options more than once

 ### version 0.73.0
 *Released*: 1 July 2020
 * Item 7458: Update Sample Manager and Freezer Manager app product menus to respect isSampleManagerEnabled